rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

-# Face and Speaker Recognition on Jetson Nano
+# Face Recognition with FaceNet on Jetson Nano
 This repository documents a facial recognition system implemented on an NVIDIA Jetson Nano.
 To complement the recognition system, a speaker recognition algorithm is developed.
 The Jetson Nano is used to be able to send outputs to IoT devices when recognising a person.

 ## Datasets